GopiKishan14/PunyNet/README.md

 #### score calculation :
 For CIFAR-100, parameter storage and compute requirements is be normalized relative to [WideResNet-28-10](https://arxiv.org/pdf/1605.07146.pdf), which has 36.5M parameters and 10.49B math operations.

 Teacher resnet18 model has parameters 11.22 millions.
 The quantization factor,i.e bits/weights is approx. 0.89, resulting effective parameters in compressed student model = 11.22 * 0.89 M = 9.985 M. The codebooks and assignment files generated makes the inference faster, but makes the calculation of total math operations pretty challenging.
+However, total multiplication operation for a vanilla resnet18 is approx. 1.82B.
+Despite the model does not cross 80% validation margin, relative score = 9.985/36.5 + 1.82/10.49 = 0.447

 ## 4. Citation